pkainz/glandsegmentation-models/README.md

 Please cite our work if you use these models:

 > P. Kainz, M. Pfeiffer, and M. Urschler.
 Segmentation and Classification of Colon Glands with Deep Convolutional Neural Networks and Total Variation Segmentation.
 PeerJ, 2017.

+The models are stored for use with the [Pylearn2](http://deeplearning.net/software/pylearn2/) machine learning library.